Hi, there.

 (Image: Bayesian MCMC predictions of the frequency of multiple paternity across litter/brood sizes for species belonging to four taxa (colored circles).
 The solid red line represents the frequency of multiple paternity estimated using a zero-truncated binomial distribution)

-Interpretable machine learning methods for identifying causes of HIV-related stigma
+Interpretable ML/AI methods for identifying causes of HIV-related stigma

 Map of East Africa with regions shaded to represent the level of association between formal education achievement and HIV-related stigma

-Developing novel workflows combining interpretable machine learning methods and causal reasoning for identifying causes of and interventions for HIV-related stigma
+Developing novel workflows combining interpretable ML/AI methods and causal reasoning for identifying causes of and interventions for HIV-related stigma

 (Image: Association between formal education and HIV-related stimga in Eastern Africa from Demographic and Health Survey data)